sczopek/spaceInvadersAtariRl/README.md

 ## CNN (Convolution Neural Net)

-The CNN layers accept a stack of images as input and then perform self-taught feature extraction.
+The CNN layers accepts a stack of images as input and then perform self-taught feature extraction.
 This feature extraction is performed by sliding a window across the stack of images and performing a convolution of the sub-image in that sliding window.
 This convolved product, of the sub-image, forms the next image layer, which is convolved again with a separate sliding window that belongs to the next convolutional layer.
 This process is repeated several times.

 To achieve the final controller output, the final convolutional layer is flattened and passed through a dense, fully connected layer that maps the different extracted layers to Atari controller input probabilities.
 (This is done with matrix multiplication of a weight matrix against the flattened feature vector CNN output.
 Some details are omitted.)
 The agent then chooses an action based on which probability has the highest chance of increasing the total score for the Space Invaders game.